Excavating and Grading Contractors in San Diego, CA

 What is Finish Grading?

 Once the rough grading is complete, finish grading can begin.
 Finish grading is generally adding or removing the top several inches of surface in order to bring the grading project within the elevation tolerances required for the project, permit or code.
 Finish grading also being the graded surface into readiness for materials such as aggregate, asphalt or concrete.
 Finish grading is often aided by the use of GPS integrated into the grading equipment.
-Excavation contractors use graders and rollers are used for finish grading.
+Excavating and grading contractors typically use graders and rollers for finish grading.

 Pavement Excavation and Demolition